List of Shortland Street characters introduced in 1992: Storylines

-Gina became infatuated with hunky doctor - Hone Ropata (Temuera Morrison), but the arrival of Leonard Dodds (Marton Csokas) in 1993 sent Gina into a smitten obsession and the two started to date.
-However, in Leonard's absence, Gina flirted with Hone and once Leonard returned, he couldn't forgive Gina and they broke up.
+Gina was introduced as the eccentric cafe worker across the street from the clinic, and had previously been infatuated with nurse Steve Mills (Andrew Binns) and soon became infatuated with hunky new doctor - Hone Ropata (Temuera Morrison), but the arrival of Leonard Dodds (Marton Csokas) in 1993 sent Gina into a smitten obsession and the two started to date.
+When the cafe became available to be purchased, Gina entered into a partnership with Dr Chris Warner (Michael Galvin), who frequently had different views on how his investment should be run.

+When Leonard temporarily relocated for a research project, Gina became flatmates with Hone, resparking her interest in him and once Leonard returned, he couldn't forgive Gina and they broke up.
 The two eventually reconciled but Gina refused to get married due to the "Shortland Street curse" where no weddings could go to plan.
 However Michael (Paul Gittins) encouraged the two and they ended up getting married in November 1993.
 They bought a houseboat together and after Leonard cured his sea sickness, the two tried for children.
-However Gina learned she had low fertility and the two decided to move overseas, gifting the ownership of the cafe to Lionel (John Leigh).
+However Gina learned she had low fertility, and following an ectopic pregnancy the two decided to move California for Leonard to pursue a research position at UCLA.
+Chris and Gina disagreed with who should fill in for Gina at the cafe - Chris suggesting Marilyn Buck whilst Gina wanted her Uncle Vinny.
+Leonard broke the deadlock by presenting a third option in the form of his best friend Lionel (John Leigh).

 They returned later that year to be bridesmaid and bestman at Lionel and Kirsty's (Angela Dotchin) wedding.
 However Gina had become a soap star whilst overseas and her presence brought paparazzi to the service.
-Gina and Leonard left shortly after the wedding's second attempt in early 1995.
+After the wedding's second attempt in early 1995 and with Gina’s acting career taking off, Gina sold her stake in the cafe to Lionel and said goodbye to Ferndale forever with Leonard.
 In late 1995 it was announced that the couple had a son named Leonardo.